-While TA-65 supplement can keep you fit well into old age, some foods are also good at preventing or reducing the effects of age-related diseases and other health problems.
+Some foods are good at preventing or reducing the effects of age-related diseases and other health problems.

 We all know that telomeres play the major role in ageing.
 Telomeres shorten as we age, leading to aging at the cellular level.
 The only way to lengthen telomeres is through the activation of an enzyme called telomerase.
 Telomerase is the key anti-aging enzyme that repairs the ends of chromosome (telomeres) by maintaining telomere length.
-Currently the only way to activate telomerase is to take TA-65 supplement, but even if you are not TA-65 user you can protect your telomeres.
-Maybe you can’t properly maintain telomere length without regular taking of TA-65, you can still support telomeres and slow down their shortening by making smarter food choices.
+Maybe you can’t properly maintain telomere length without regular taking of supplements, you can still support telomeres and slow down their shortening by making smarter food choices.

 Yes!
 There are many variables involved in how long you live, but by following a healthy lifestyle, staying active and eating a nutrient-packed diet, you can help slow the aging process and perhaps even stave off age-related diseases, including osteoporosis, diabetes and heart disease.

 Keep on mind that telomerase activation and telomere support is not the same thing.
 Scientific studies have shown that controlled activation of telomerase in normal cells can increase telomere length, improve functional capacity, and promote the proliferative lifespan of cells.
-The only telomerase activator that has been shown to do this in people is TA-65.
-Other products are not telomerase activators.
+Telomere support products are not telomerase activators.
 They are telomere support supplements (Type in Google “telomere support supplement”), and telomere support system is not able to activate telomerase enzyme and increase telomere length.

 Let me say that you do not need to take lots of expensive telomere support products and super foods to avoid nutritional deficiencies on a raw food diet as long as you approach your eating with common sense and plan your diet properly.

-The best way to fight wrinkles and keep looking youthful inside and out, except TA-65?
+The best way to fight wrinkles and keep looking youthful inside and out?
 A well-balanced diet can help you lose weight, live longer and feel fitter.
 But it can also help you look younger.
 Load up a plate at the feel-better buffet and turn back the clock on a full (and happy) stomach.
 Check out our favorite age-busting foods below.

 Best Anti-Aging Foods : Live a Longer, Healthier Life With These Key Ingredients